Voces y Caras: Latinx Communities of North Florida [

 his first two tries, he was arrested at sea and spent time in prison before being

-returned to Cuba: “The saddest thing was that after having already sailed about 25
+“The saddest thing was that after having already sailed about 25 or 30 miles in a

-or 30 miles in a single night, and after having put a tremendous effort into it, at
+single night, and after having put a tremendous effort into it, at around noon the

+next day, the coast guard came and forced me to get on their boat.”
 The third time, he arrived in Florida.
-In his conversation with his daughter, he told
+In his conversation with his daughter, he

-stagnation and hopelessness, and the feeling that they could not think differently
+of stagnation and hopelessness, and the feeling that they could not think differently

 or express disagreement for fear of the repressive government and the social sanctions